 Lung Cancer Life Expectancy

-Lung cancer life expectancy can vary by the type of lung cancer and other factors.
-In general, life expectancy for lung cancer patients ranges from 7-16 months.
+In general, life expectancy for asbestos lung cancer ranges from 7-16 months.
 Fortunately, lung cancer patients can receive treatments to improve their life expectancy and become survivors.
-Some lung cancer patients have lived for decades with the right medical care.
+Some patients have lived for 15 years or more with the right medical care.

 Free Case Review